leiradel/ddlt/README.md

 }
 ```

+Nested *freeform* blocks are allowed, so it's easy to i.e. process **C++** class declarations in header files to generate code to create Lua bindings for them.

 ### newTemplate

 Templates can be used to make it easier to generate code.
 The `newTemplate` method accepts three of four arguments: